kelexel/rstream/README.md

 Credits
 ======

+Well, this whole project was a heavy doze of trial an error + docs ingesting + google, but it would have been impossible without these persons / teams:

 * Many thanks to arut for his patience and port of nginx-rtmp (available at https://github.com/arut/nginx-rtmp-module)
 * Many thanks to the people helping and improving crtmpserver, alias crtmpd, alias c++rtmpserver (available at http://www.rtmpd.com/)